SonicEdge1/Udacity-FS-Capstone/README.md

 ## Technologies & Dependencies

+This app was developed on a Linux Ubuntu 20.04.3 LTS OS, hence all following commands listed in this readme will reflect this.
 The backend and API of this project was designed using Python and Flask.
 Authentication was implemented using a third party authentication service, Auth0.
 The application was deployed using Heroku.